BuffMcBigHuge/Single-Machine/README.md

 #### AWS SETUP
 1. In Identity & Access Management (IAM), create a new role with **AmazonEC2FullAccess, AWSCodeDeployFullAccess,** and **AWSCodeDeployRole** policies,
 2. Create a new user called "GitHub" and grant **AWSCodeDeployFullAccess**, and save their Access Token & Secret,
-3. Launch a new Amazon Linux EC2 Instance (Free-Tier, 8GB) with the IAM role from (1), include all HTTP traffic and open SSH for your IP,
+3. Launch a new Amazon Linux AMI EC2 Instance (Free-Tier, 8GB) with the IAM role from (1), include all HTTP traffic and open SSH for your IP,
 4. In AWS Code Deploy, create a new application and ensure app name and group are alphanumeric with _, no dashes or other characters,
 5. Create a new deployment group called "production".